liz-hunter/cardio_project/trim_assembly.md

 --pe2-2 trimmed_R2.fq \
 -o /outdir/path/
 ```
--Needs a lot of memory (250G) and about 10-12 days
+- Needs a lot of memory (250G) and about 10-12 days
--Have to use export OMP_NUM_THREADS=16 to use multiple threads
+- Have to use export OMP_NUM_THREADS=16 to use multiple threads
--And also specify the path to spades.py (/gpfs/runtime/opt/spades/3.13.0/bin/ on Bluewaves)
+- And also specify the path to spades.py (/gpfs/runtime/opt/spades/3.13.0/bin/ on Bluewaves)

 Can pick up spades with the continue function if it runs out of memory or fails..
 ```